-and Director of Curricula.
-Dr. Netenyahu is Professor at the Israelite Rabbinical Academy of New York, is an accomplished scholar of Torah and Ancient Near Eastern Languages and Culture.
+Rabbi Malchah Netanyahu is a Dean of the Academy and Director of Curricula.
+She is an accomplished scholar of Torah and Ancient Near Eastern Languages and Culture.
 She holds advanced degrees from The Jewish Theological Seminary of America and Colgate Rochester Bexley Hall, Crozer Theological Seminary.
 A gifted author, lecturer and teacher, Rabbi Malchah has presented workshops, keynote addresses and seminars throughout the United States and is the recipient of several scholarly awards and honors.
 She is the author of articles on Judaica, the Israelite experience and Africana history.
 Chronicling the Africana experience and the Africana perspective is one of her budding interests.
-Rabbi Malchah is the co-author of a forthcoming trilogy on the lives of Dr. Martin Luther King Jr., Malcolm X, Nelson Mandela and the history of race relations in the United States.
+Rabbi Malchah is the co-author of a forthcoming trilogy on the lives of Dr. Martin Luther King Jr., Malcolm X, Nelson Mandela and the history of race relations in the United States